Mark

 sound design: Jonáš Balcar

-What if a neglected public space became a place of celebration, imagination, and care?
-What if a parking lot could turn into a public space for dreaming — a square of dreams?
+What if a neglected public space became a place of listening, imagination, and care?
+What happens when a parking lot turn into a public space for dreaming — a square of dreams?

 Performative Audiowalk: Whisper in the Valley